Weak cosmic censorship conjecture for the novel $4D$ charged Einstein-Gauss-Bonnet black hole with test scalar field and particle: Overcharging the black hole with test particle

 A particle falling into a black hole must cross the event horizon.
 Hence, the future directed condition for the charged particle at the event horizon implies

 Thus, the condition for the particle to enter into the black hole is

 This constraint guarantees that the test charged particle shooting into the black hole can fall into the event horizon.
-This constraint can also be derived from the null energy condition as in Ref.~\cite{JaSo09}.
+The constraint can also be derived from the null energy condition as in Ref.~\cite{JaSo09}.

-On the other hand, to overcharging the black hole, the energy of the particle should not be too large.
+On the other hand, to overcharge the black hole, the energy of the particle should not be too large.
 Thus, there should be an upper bound on the energy of the particle.
 To first order, the condition to overcharge the black hole is

 which can be written as

 As long as the energy and charge of the test particle satisfy the two conditions Eq.~(\ref{Emin}) and Eq.~(\ref{E1max}), the horizon of the $4D$ charged EGB black hole can be destroyed and the weak cosmic censorship conjecture can be violated.